 Please make the changes to P642L13-38 as shown below for CID 10744, 12069 and 12847:

 The U-SIG field is designed to bring forward compatibility to the EHT preamble via the introduction of version independent fields.
 These are the fields that will be consistent in location and interpretation across multiple IEEE 802.11 PHY clauses.
-The intent of the version independent content is to achieve better coexistence among IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards.
+The intent of the version independent fields is to achieve better coexistence among IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards.
 In addition, the U-SIG field can have some version dependent fields that are fields specific to an IEEE 802.11 PHY clause.
-The U-SIG field includes version independent bits followed by version dependent bits.
-PHY Version Identifier field is one of the version independent fields in the U-SIG field.
-The purpose of the PHY version identifier is to simplify autodetection for IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards, i.e., the value of this field is used to identify the exact PHY version starting with EHT.
+The U-SIG field includes, 5 version independent fields, i.e., PHY Version Identifier, Bandwidth, UL/DL, BSS Color and TXOP, followed by the version dependent fields, and version independent CRC and Tail fields at the end.
+The purpose of the PHY Version Identifier is to simplify detection for IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards, i.e., the value of this field is used to identify the exact PHY version starting with EHT.

 The length of the U-SIG field for EHT MU PPDU and EHT TB PPDU is two OFDM symbols.
-For forward compatibility, EHT also defines the U-SIG field of an ER preamble while not defining an ER PPDU for an EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true.
-An EHT STA shall be able to decode and interpret the version independent content in the U-SIG field of an ER preamble that may be introduced in IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards.
+For forward compatibility, EHT also defines the U-SIG field of an ER preamble while not defining an ER PPDU with the PHY Version Identifier field in the U-SIG equal to 0 (EHT) for an EHT STA.
+An EHT STA shall be able to decode and interpret the version independent fields in the U-SIG field of an ER preamble that may be introduced in IEEE 802.11 PHY clauses that are defined for 2.4, 5, and 6 GHz spectrum from Clause 36 (Extremely high throughput (EHT) PHY specification) onwards.
 Regardless of the value of the PHY Version Identifier field in U-SIG field, an EHT STA shall defer for the duration of the PPDU as defined in 36.3.22 (EHT receive procedure), report the information from the version independent fields within the RXVECTOR, and terminate the reception of the PPDU.
 The length of the U-SIG field for an ER preamble is four OFDM symbols.

 Please make the changes to P643L13-15 as shown below for CID 10744 and 12069:

 The U-SIG field for an EHT MU PPDU contains the fields listed in Table 36-28 (U-SIG field of an EHT MU PPDU).
-The version independent bits are B0–B19 of U-SIG-1 field.
-The rest of the bits are version dependent.

 Please make the changes to P651L1-2 as shown below for CID 10744 and 12069:

 The U-SIG field for an EHT TB PPDU contains the fields listed in Table 36-31 (U-SIG field of an EHT TB PPDU).
-The version independent bits are B0–B19.
-The rest of the bits are version dependent.

 Please make the changes to P654L1-2 as shown below for CID 10744 and 12069:

 The U-SIG field for an ER preamble contains the fields listed in Table 36-32 (U-SIG field of an ER preamble).
-The version independent bits are B0–B19.
-The rest of the bits are version dependent.

 CID 13988